bergloman/JsGridSearch/README.md

 | b=tf,c=100      | 0.672   | 0.663
 ~~~~~~~~~~~~~~~~~~~~

-This ie easily compy-paste-able into markdown:
+This ie easily copy-paste-able into `markdown`:

 |                 | a=1     | a=2
 |-----------------|---------|---------